aminnj/monitoring/README.md

 and finally make sure that the preview shows some usernames.
 Finally, make sure the `Query` string is `$username` for dashboards where you want to filter by username.

+A backup of the latest dashboard is in [dashboard_condor.json](grafana/settings/dashboard_condor.json).